abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter14.md

 which is positive, wholesome, and leads to peace, clarity, and well-being.
 These are exceedingly useful.

-6\.
-For most of the time on this retreat I have had a lot of thoughts and worries about a problem that I have been dealing with in daily life and which I will have to continue to deal with after the retreat.
+Q: For most of the time on this retreat I have had a lot of thoughts and worries about a problem that I have been dealing with in daily life and which I will have to continue to deal with after the retreat.
 I’ve tried to work skillfully with it, extending mettā to myself and the others involved and doing mindfulness practice, working with anxiety, anger, aversion, playing out all the possible scenarios, and returning to the body.
 This only seems to intensify things and feels obsessional.
 I recognize this pattern from numerous prior retreats, although the thematic content changes.
 I’m feeling discouraged.
 Any suggestions?

-I think one of the things is recognizing that this is the way the mind tends to go.
+A: I think one of the things is recognizing that this is the way the mind tends to go.
 It grabs a particular scenario or difficulty and then obsesses on it.
 There is anxiety and fear around it.
 It’s good to be able to say, “Okay, that’s a reasonably well-established pattern,” and be able to recognize that.
 It’s better to approach it by asking, “Can I